classy-org/custom-leaderboard-sample-app/README.md

 ### Local Development

 To get started, this application contains two key directories: Server and UI.
-Add the appropriate variables to the `.env` file in the server directory that correlate with your organization, campaign, and authentication credentials.
+Copy the environment variables from `.template.env` to the `.env` file in the server directory, adding in the values that correlate with your organization, campaign, and authentication credentials.

-`cd` into the `server` and `ui` directories before running `nvm use` and `yarn` to install the package dependencies. `cd..` back to the root of the applications and run `yarn start:local` to run the server and client applications in parallel.
+Run `nvm use` from the root of the project, `cd` into the `server` and `ui` directories and run `yarn` to install the package dependencies. `cd..` back to the root of the applications and run `yarn start:local` to run the server and client applications in parallel.
 Both directories will listen to changes and reload the app, applying those changes when they are saved.

+React's strict mode can cause double renders and, thus, duplicate requests to the backend.
+For local development, you may want to remove the React.StrictMode wrapper around the React app.